chcai/sta250win14/hw2/README.txt

 ### please ignore the following for now

-Amazon: hadoop does not support .tar.bz2. have to get uncompressed files onto s3 bucket from my machine (which I don't have the data on) then copy (uncompressed files!) to hadoop (takes forever).
-I think one option is to have all the files, but each one is compressed to .bz2.
-I believe hadoop will automatically take care of unzipping, but not sure.

 cat data/2008_May.csv | python mapper.py | sort -k1,1 | python reducer.py > ctable.txt